0xh3xa/algorithms/README.md

     - Each particle is a disc with know position, velocity, mass and radius
     - No other forces

+* Significance.
+Relates macroscopic observables to microscopic dynamics
+    - Maxwell-Boltzmann: distribution of speeds as function of temperature
+    - Einstein: explain Brownian motion of pollen grains

+* Time-driven simulation
+    - Update the position of each particle every after dt units of time, and check for overlaps
+    - If overlap, roll back the clock to the time of the collision, update the velocities of the colliding particles, and continue the simulation
+    - Main drawbacks
+        + ~ N<sup>2</sup>/2 overlap checks per time quantum
+        + Simulation is too slow if dt is very small
+        + May miss collisions if dt is too large

+* Event-driven simulation
+    - Between collisions, particle move in straight-line trajectories
+    - Change sate only when something happens
+    - Focus on times when collision occur
+    - Maintain PQ of collision events, prioritized by time
+    - Remove the min = get next collision

+    - Collision prediction.
+Given position, velocity, and radius of a particle, when will it collide next a wall or another particle?

+    - Collision resolution. if collision occurs, update colliding particle(s) according to law of elastic collisions

+    - Steps
+        + Initialization
+            01. Fill PQ with all potential particle-wall collisions
+            02. Fill PQ with all potential particle-particle collisions

 ---

 ## Symbol tables

+### API

-* Key-value pair
+* Key-value pair abstraction

-* Insert a value with specified key
+    - Insert a value with specified key
-* Give a key, search for the corresponding value
+    - Give a key, search for the corresponding value

-* i. e DNS lookup
+* Ex.
+DNS lookup

-    - insert URL with specified IP address
+    - Insert URL with specified IP address
     - Give URL, find corresponding IP address

 * Applications